OSVVM/osvvm.github.io/Overview/Osvvm3Reports.rst

       - Link
     * - Run of OsvvmLibraries/RunAllTestsWithCoverage.pro
       - `OsvvmLibraries_RunAllTestsWithCoverage.html <https://osvvm.github.io/_static/riviera/OsvvmLibraries_RunAllTestsWithCoverage.html>`__
-    * - Run of OsvvmLibraries/RunErrorTestsWithCoverage.pro which has test case errors
+    * - Test Case with failures.
+How long does it take you to find which test cases are failing?
+Also note you can find the failures by looking at the HTML Simulate Transcript (log).
       - `OsvvmLibraries_RunErrorTestsWithCoverage.html <https://osvvm.github.io/_static/questa/OsvvmLibraries_RunErrorTestsWithCoverage.html>`__
     * - Run of Coverage on Public and Private OSVVM Test Suites
       - `sim_RunAllTestsWithCoverage.html <https://synthworks.com/papers/riviera/sim_RunAllTestsWithCov.html>`__